TL;DR

 The problem is the gap between "this ticket is in the sprint" and "this ticket is ready to build."
 When that gap is filled with vague descriptions and implicit assumptions, mid-sprint confusion is guaranteed.
 If a human developer picks up a bad ticket, they ask questions.
 When an AI coding agent picks up a bad ticket, it builds the wrong thing — silently, quickly, and completely.

 Tekk closes that gap.
 You describe a sprint item — in plain language or with a rough spec.
-Tekk connects to your GitHub, GitLab, or Bitbucket repo, reads the relevant code, and runs a multi-turn planning workflow: it searches your codebase, asks clarifying questions, proposes scoped options, then generates a full structured plan.
+Tekk connects to your GitHub, GitLab, or Bitbucket repo, reads the relevant code, and runs a multi-turn planning workflow grounded in spec driven development principles: it searches your codebase, asks clarifying questions, proposes scoped options, then generates a full structured plan.
 That plan includes a TL;DR, explicit scope boundaries (what's building, what's not), subtasks with acceptance criteria and file references, assumptions flagged with risk levels, and validation scenarios.

 The output streams into a rich text editor — not a chat thread.
 It's a living document.
 You can edit it, review it, hand it to a teammate, or feed it directly to Cursor or Claude Code.
 Every spec is grounded in your actual codebase, not a generic template.